msoumik78/msoumik78.github.io/_posts/2017-09-11-html5-fundamentals.markdown

                    }
 {% endhighlight %}

 * LocalStorage and SessionStorage - This feature is used by web applications which wnts to store some data in browser memory.
+Representative code snippets for the same:
 {% highlight ruby %} -
           if(typeof(Storage) !== "undefined") {
                     localStorage.setItem(“foo”, “bar”);